robertmuth/Cwerg/FrontEndDocs/tutorial.md

 * there is a stronger emphasis on "const/mutability correctness"
 * arrays do not decay to to pointers and arrays of different sizes are different types
-* slices can be used where arrays like objects with variable length are required
+* slices can be used where array-like objects with variable length are required
 * (tagged) unions are supported to simplifying error handling and emulate nullable pointers